ClaudioESSilva/claudioessilva.github.io/content/post/2020-06-02-backup-your-sql-instances-configurations-to-git-with-dbatools-part-1.md

 I hope this gives you, at least, a good starting point to implement backups over the time of your instances configurations.
 Adjust for your needs, test, and keep it running.

-In the second and final part of this process (<a href="https://claudioessilva.eu/2020/06/04/backup-your-sql-instances-configurations-to-git-with-dbatools-part-2-add-parallelism/">Backup your SQL instances configurations to GIT with dbatools – Part 2 – Add parallelism</a>), we will implement parallelism to lower down our execution times.
+In the second and final part of this process ([Backup your SQL instances configurations to GIT with dbatools – Part 2 – Add parallelism](https://claudioessilva.eu/2020/06/04/backup-your-sql-instances-configurations-to-git-with-dbatools-part-2-add-parallelism/)), we will implement parallelism to lower down our execution times.
 Stay tuned.

 Thanks for reading!